FreddyAkpoly/PersonalWork/README.md

 ### Program 1: Bouncing Shapes

-A C++/SFML program which reads the description of a shape from a configuaration filem and them draws those shapes to the screen.
+A C++/SFML program reads the description of a shape from a configuration file and then draws those shapes to the screen.

 The shapes also bounce off the side of the window that contains them.
-This means that if the shapes left side hits the left side of the window the X speed is reverced.
+This means that the X speed is reversed if the shape's left side hits the window's left side.

 Because SFML does not have a speed property for the shapes, I had to create a class that contains the shape and the speed of the shape.
-Example of the class is below.
+An example of the class is below.

 ```
 class myRectangleShape {